-1 2 3 4 5 6 The unit has planning that takes into account aspects such as guidance and motivation related to the management of research processes and organizational structure. research processes and the organizational structure across the unit are The effectiveness of the management of research processes and organizational structure within the unit is monitored, and measures are taken accordingly.
+1 2 3 4 5 There is no planning related to the management of research processes and organizational structure within the unit. such as guidance and motivation related to the management of research research processes and the organizational structure across the unit are The effectiveness of the management of research processes and organizational structure within the unit is monitored, and measures are taken accordingly.
 There are internalized, systematic, sustainable, and exemplary practices in place.